Mali govt bans aid groups receiving funds from France

 “I think that France has not been totally correct in its positions in Mali, but we must not take extremist positions, because there are areas where the state is absent and only NGOs are coming to support vulnerable populations,” Diallo told The Associated Press.

-The announcement came only days after the French government announced it was suspending aid to Mali except for humanitarian needs.
+The announcement came only days after the French government announced it was suspending aid to Mali.
+However, France still planned to provide humanitarian aid through NGOS until Monday’s announcement.

+The French foreign ministry said in a written statement that Paris regrets the decision “that unfortunately is to the detriment of the Malian population.”
+Since 2013, France had been providing a total of 100 million euros each year in assistance.

 The U.K. recently announced it would be withdrawing its 300 peacekeepers from Mali, saying the country’s growing reliance on Russian mercenaries is undermining stability.